The Internet is perhaps our world’s greatest source of information… current and outdated… accurate and made-up.

 As of the first of the New Year 2022, you will no longer be able to qualify for Golden Visa residency by buying a piece of property in Lisbon.

 That’s big news… but not the end of the world… or of this program.
-You’ll simply need to shop for your Portuguese pad elsewhere—in the Algarve, for example.
+You’ll simply need to shop for your Portuguese pad elsewhere in lower density regions of the country.

 I remind you often that residency programs come and go and change along the way.
 When you find one that fits your situation and meets your objectives, act on it.
 Wait too long, and you could find you no longer qualify or that the opportunity you were interested in is no longer on the table.